- Fees (pay by bank transfer)

 - Amount.
 The more money you send, the higher your fees will be.
 This is because the fees are based on a preset percentage.
 Each currency uses its own percentage.

 - Payment method.
-You can pay by bank account, bank wire transfer, debit card or credit card.
+You can pay by bank account, a GBP account outside of the UK, debit card or credit card.